rku-21/rku-21/README.md

 ## About

-Full Stack and AI/ML Engineer with hands-on experience building real-time applications and scalable systems.
-Currently developing Privex Chat App with WebRTC, MockMate AI interview platform, and machine learning solutions.
-Strong foundation in data structures, API design, and cloud-native deployment.
+Full-Stack Developer with hands-on experience building scalable backend systems and real-time applications.
+Built Privex, a real-time chat platform with WebRTC, and DistriLimit, a distributed rate-limiting library.
+Currently building DistriELB, a distributed load balancer to deepen my understanding of system design and distributed systems.
+Strong foundation in data structures, algorithms, API design, and cloud-native deployment, with a focus on building reliable, high-performance software.

-**📞 Contact:** +91-6201904909 | 📧 upadhyayrahul21642@gmail.com
+**📞 Contact:** +91-6201904909 | 📧 upadhyayrahul21642@gmail.com 📧rahulupadhyay21642@gmail.com

 ---